 ePrescriptions allow you to send the paperwork directly to a pharmacy electronically.
 A high end software product will even remind you when it’s time to write someone’s repeat documentation.
 This one saves you and your patients time as they don’t have to visit your offices before they get their vital medication.

 You know you work with diverse data from various sources; All vital to your patients’ care.
-Your Pulmonology EMR must be able to deal with large amounts of data, easily add test results to patient files and integrate with data sources such as:
+Your Pulmonology ehr software must be able to deal with large amounts of data, easily add test results to patient files and integrate with data sources such as:

 - Other professionals’ EHRs